raspberrypilearning/comic-character/en/step_6.md

 Assign `alertMessage` a string if the condition is true.

-The string needs to be a message that tells the user what to if the **character name** field has been left blank.
+The string needs to be a message that tells the user what to if the **Superhero Name** field has been left blank.

 --- code ---
 ---